mclmt-owo/mclmt-owo/README.md

 - 🌱 I’m currently learning how to effectively use V-PRED models and LoRAs
 - 📫 How to reach me: @collin@collins-corner.cc (Fediverse)
 - 😄 Pronouns: He/They (Demimale)
-- ⚡ Fun fact: AI empowers creatively-motivated but artistically-challenges people like me to get what's in my head out into the real world!
+- ⚡ Fun fact: AI empowers creatively-motivated but artistically-challenged people like me to get what's in my head out into the real world!